Yen50414/PacmanKata/src/README.md

 Controls:

-wasd for Up, Left, Down, and Right.
+w, a, s, d keys for Up, Left, Down, and Right.

-The Enter key is used to activate the command since this is a console application.
+Press the enter key to submit the command.

-Entering the space key will exit the game.
+Entering the q key will exit the game.

 Pacman Grid: